 Following this period of research, we launched the Accelerator in 2017, aiming to build long-term survivability and wealth for small and mid-sized regional producers.
 After a strong business management foundation has been laid, participants are connected with retail and institutional food buyers, enabling processing and distribution infrastructure, as well as lenders and investors who can support growth.

-Second photo: Erica Madison of Madison’s Salmon Co.
+Round photo: Erica Madison of Madison’s Salmon Co.
 Photo by Rich Crowder